Rakeela/dragora-notes/2021-6-13-One-Hundred-and-Twenty-Second.md

 I think tonight I'll try using some keto cheesecake fake milkshake mix that wasn't very good as a beverage to make my next batch of fudge.
 It should produce a neutral sweet flavor that I can use as a base to make a citrus white chocolate fudge.

 ---
+First attempt at citrus fudge is in the freezer.
+Looks like it won't work.
+Non-homogenous product.
+I'll see how it sets.
+It might be better than it looks.
+If it's not, I may try again at a future time, making some preparation to pre-mix the cheesecake fake milkshake stuff.
+A good preparatory whisking might fix it.

+While I was in there, I pulled out my cheese-and-mung-bean thing.
+It's a proper abomination; I took two bites and threw it out.
+I'll try again with different cheeses and more experience someday.

+---
 Back to [[day-post-archive]]